Stay In Your Lane

 This has been the trap that I have been lured into for over 50 years!

-This is the first time I have ever noticed this passage in proverbs.
+This is the first time I have ever noticed this passage in Proverbs.
 But it is spot on.
 This is exactly how it happened.
 Time and again.

 I rarely got up in the morning with the intention of “acting out.”
 No!
 I would find myself foolishly wandering too close to her corner.
 Then I would be lured in.